 Note: Results for UK are for May; for Canada, Denmark and Singapore are for June.
 Sources: Imperial College London and YouGov, Covid 19 Behaviour Tracker Data Hub; ABS, Household Impacts of Covid-19 Survey, June 2021.
 Return to "What's New".

-About 80% of Australians aged 75 and over have had at least one jab - but rates are much lower in the age groups now recording the most cases
+Over 80% of Australians aged 70 and over have had at least one jab - but less than 30% of 20-39 year-olds who are now recording the most cases

-Vaccination rates by age group as at 1st August
+Vaccination rates by age group as at 17th August